irrationalpie7/irrationalpie7.github.io/helper-scripts/README.md

 ## The timings file (`timings.txt`)

 Each line of `timings.txt` corresponds to a time in decimal seconds.
 For a script line, this will correspond to how long it takes to say this line in the audio.
 Any lines that are not a number will be ignored.
 You can take advantage of this to make notes to yourself about which script lines the various timing lines correspond to, which can be useful to try to figure out where you accidentally merged two times that should be separate or split two times that should correspond to the same line.

+When lining `script.txt` up with `timings.txt`, `htmlmaker.py` will essentially figure out which lines of the script need timing information and which lines of the timing file have valid lines on them, and then match the values up in the order they appear.
+To help you make sure this is the order you intended, `htmlmaker.py` will print out some of these matchings to help you spot-check that these line up.

 ### Aesthetic note
 Imagine you have the following script: